arthurjguerra/aws-certifications/solutions-architect-associate.md

     - Max retention period is 35 days
     - Redshift attemps to maintain at least 3 copies of your data (original node, replica node and a backup in S3)
 - Redshift can also replicate snapshots *synchronously* to S3 in another region for disaster recovery

-### Aurora
-- AWS proprietary DB
-- MySQL and PSQL compatible
-- Serverless
-    - Simple, cost-effective option for infrequent, intermittent, or unpredictable workload
-- 2 copies of data per AZ with minimum of 3 AZs = 6 copies
-- 3 types of replica available:
-    - Aurora
-    - MySQL
-    - PSQL
-- Automated failover is only available with Aurora replicas

 ### Elasticache
 - Increase DB and Web application performance